Nosework Articles

 What Do Sperm and Puppies Have in Common?

-They both rely on scent.
-Sperm use olfaction to navigate to eggs, and newborn puppies use olfaction to navigate to the milk in their dam’s breasts.
-For animals like fish, [...]
+They both rely on scent to navigate through their environment.
+Sperm use chemotaxis to navigate to eggs, and newborn puppies use olfaction to navigate to the milk in their dam’s nipples, from the day their born.
+For animals like fish, that reproduce outside of their bodies, it’s obviously crucial to reproductive success for sperm to

 How to Train a Freeze Indication Using Leash Pressure